mlh123/BlogPostings/_posts/2021-02-16-ive-got-an-idea-do-you.md

 Now all the serious stuff is out of the way, let us tell you how we came up with our ***Holden Honey Hives Presents Our Family Guide to Cooking with Honey*** recipe book idea.
 Long title, we know, but it says what it is on the tin.

 The idea for this came from a special date, our 20th anniversary of producing high-quality honey, with our signature flavours, for all the family to enjoy together.
-We realised that a way to promote the wellbeing of bees and our honey at the same time would be through a recipe book to celebrate our anniversay.
+We realized that a way to promote the wellbeing of the bee population and our signature honey brand at the same time would be through a recipe book to celebrate this special date in our **hives** history.

 > To pun or not to pun, that was the true question.